AugurProject/augur-walkthrough/forking.md

 ## Forking Ends

+A user has to manually call market finalization if 50% of REP isn't migrated and the forking period has ended.
+Use flash script to finalize market.

 - [ ] Verify winning outcome is chosen, when less than 5.5 mil REP has been migrated
 - [ ] Verify user doesn't get a bonus after forking period has ended